vottakvot/PriceChecker/README.md

       --port - port for exchange;

       --delimeter - for fields;

 ## Notice

- 	* If there are no arguments, app use config file CONFIG.xml, else exit.
+      - If there are no arguments, app use config file CONFIG.xml, else exit.-

-	* Bug, don't work running strings!
+      - Bug, don't work running strings!